Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 11. Due Process or Due Process of Law

-Due process refers to the legal procedures that must be followed to protect the rights of an accused.
+Due process refers to the legal procedures that must be followed to protect the rights of an accused person.
 Not going through due process is considered a violation of the civil liberties of the accused.

 12. Cease and Desist